Uncontrollable shifts occur during the printing process as the paper travels through the machine and this is a restriction for all printing methods.

 Digital machines use rollers to move and align paper during the printing process, and it naturally has a higher tolerance for shifts than that of offset printing.

-The degree of shifts depend on the thickness and make of the stock - the thicker the paper, the higher risk of shifting.
+The degree of shifts depend on the printing method, and the thickness and make of the stock - the thicker the paper, the higher risk of shifting.

 Our exclusive line of stocks such as wood, pulp, and thicker stocks (20pt+) are more prone to shifting as they are more rigid compared to standard papers.